hap-server/hap-server/README.md

     - [x] Create automations that can run on the server
         - Useful if you don't have an Apple TV 4, HomePod or always home iPad.
         - Also could easily allow for more flexible automations than HomeKit allows.
-    - [ ] Manage automations in the web interface
+    - [x] Manage automations in the web interface
+        - TODO:
+            - [ ] Better error handling
+            - [ ] Handle triggers/conditions/actions that don't have an editor component
+            - [ ] Set characteristic action editor
     - [x] Triggers
         - [x] Cron expressions
     - [x] Conditions